Connorppeach/ScoutingApp2024/README.md

 - ~~Copy code from chief delphi to calculate best teams from scouting data~~
 - ~~Write data visualisation frontend~~
 - ~~^ show stats like OTP and win % first, then scouting notes,~~ then throw the rest of the data at the user (from TBA)
-- Add an 'Event' Page, to view all the data about a single event
 - Incorperate TBA in-depth data somehow into visualizations

 ## Also TODO